gargargar/udphp/readme.md

 ---
 ## Example #3
-Real example for Wireguard, you need to have already set up Wiregueard (one server without endpoint set, and other client with endpoint to server, you don't know ip/port yet)
+Real example for Wireguard, you need to have already set up Wireguard (one server without endpoint set, and other client with endpoint to server, you don't know ip/port yet)

 On server Wireguard add to crontab this shell script (/root/wgcheck.sh):